Britannia Industries Ltd (BSE: 500825, NSE: BRITANNIA) — Business Report / Investor Feed

 1. Business Identity

-Britannia Industries Limited is India's largest bakery foods company, engaged in the manufacturing, trading, and selling of food products — primarily biscuits, cakes, rusks, bread, dairy, and adjacent snacking categories — serving over 180 million households and present in 80+ countries [5] [16].
+Britannia Industries Limited is India's largest bakery foods company, engaged in manufacturing, trading, and selling food products — primarily biscuits, cakes, rusks, bread, dairy, and adjacent snacking categories — serving over 180 million households and present in 80+ countries [5] [14].

 | Parameter | Detail |